CCrypto/ccvpn3/pages/nop2p.en.md

 and the amount of legal issues sometimes linked, we have to restrict the use of the BitTorrent protocol on specific servers.
-Our servers marked as **NO-P2P** are more expensive to maintain and and cost more in bandwidth than in other countries, so we ask our clients to not use the BitTorrent protocol on these servers.
+Our servers marked as **NO-P2P** are more expensive to maintain and cost more in bandwidth than in other countries, so we ask our clients to not use the BitTorrent protocol on these servers.